VCUEnvironmentalStudies/ByLaws/README.md

 ## Section 4.4.
 Hiring of Faculty and Professional Staff

 In all cases, the VCU and Life Sciences Bylaws and policies prevail in the hiring of all faculty and professional staff.
 General hiring plans for CES will be made by the Director in consultation with the Executive Committee and will be submitted to the Vice Provost of Life Sciences.
-All searches will follow the policies and practices established by VCU, including the VCU Faculty Search Process Guidelines as provided by the Office of the Provost.
+All searches will follow the policies and practices established by VCU, including the [VCU Faculty Search Process Guidelines](https://provost.vcu.edu/media/provostdevelopment/media/FacultySearchguidelinesSep2017.pdf) as provided by the Office of the Provost.
 For Center staff and faculty, the Director is the Hiring Authority.

 ## Article V. Teaching Loads

 All individuals who have effort allocated to teaching are expected to support the curricular goals of the unit.
 The amount of teaching for each faculty member will be determined by their teaching effort using the following guidelines.
 The Director will use Student Contact Hours (SCH which is defined as the # credits for the course multiplied by the number of students) as a metric for determining teaching loads.
 A baseline of a single 3-credit course with 15 individuals (equal to 45 SCH) per 9-month academic cycle will be used as the benchmark for 10% teaching effort.

 The teaching effort for any faculty member may be modified by the Director as follows:
-- Scholarly/research activity, as measured primarily by publication record, funding level, and mentoring of graduate students, will be the primary basis for modification of teaching loads.
+- Scholarly/research activity, as measured primarily by publication records, funding level, and mentoring of graduate students, will be the primary basis for modification of teaching loads.
 Faculty with higher research activities may be allocated reduced teaching loads whereas those with low research productivity will have heavier teaching.
-- The teaching load for faculty with large lecture sections, writing-intensive courses, courses with extensive lab preparations, or in the development of new offerings may also be reduced.
+- The teaching load for faculty with large lecture sections, writing-intensive courses, courses with extensive lab preparations, or the development of new offerings may also be reduced.
 - As necessary, teaching loads may also be adjusted in response to abnormally high service commitments.
 - Faculty with joint appointments in other units will be allocated teaching in proportion to their entire effort allocation, not just their teaching allocated to the Center.
 The Director will negotiate, as necessary, with the other unit to ensure that shared faculty are not negatively impacted by their split appointment.
 - Other circumstances/factors, as determined appropriate by the Director, may also be considered for the determination of teaching loads.